ddcovery/ddinject-js/README.md

 Because code of **Container** is abount 100 lines long, including *comments* and *assertions*.

 * It supports Transient and Singleton providers.
-* It supports Dependency Cicles detection.
+* It supports Dependency Cycles detection.

 How?

-* "destructuring" is treated as first class citizen.
+* **destructuring** is treated as first class citizen.
 It fits perfectly when you need to consume dependencies
-* Object "properties" are the way used to provide dependencies:  when you evaluate a property, the provider function is evaluated (and not before).
+* Object **properties** are the way used to provide dependencies:  when you evaluate a property, the provider function is evaluated (and not before).

-When destructuring (consumer) and object properties (container) are combined, you have a fluent, simple, fast IOC solution
+When destructuring (consumer) and dependencies as properties are combined, you have a fluent, simple, fast IOC solution

 ## lets see more examples
 ​